dillionlim/brainhack-til-2025/README.md

 ## CV

 The CV task was a simple object detection task, with objects from [18 pre-defined classes](https://github.com/til-ai/til-25/wiki/Challenge-specifications#target-list).
-The training dataset provided included 20000 JPEG images of dimensions 1920 (W) × 1080 (H).
+The training dataset provided included 20000 landscape JPEG images of dimensions `1920×1080`.

 ### Summary of Results